captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 Listen to me carefully.
-I speak to you under oath, for I sear before great Zeus whom I revere: if you don’t find the man who laid his hands upon the corpse and bring him here right before my eyes, death will not be enough for you.
+I speak to you under oath, for I swear before great Zeus whom I revere:

 ---

+if you don’t find the man who laid his hands upon the corpse and bring him here right before my eyes, death will not be enough for you.

+---

-I’ll string you up alive until you unmask this crimi nal.
+I’ll string you up alive until you unmask this criminal.
 Understand?

 ---

 Perhaps then you’ll learn this lesson: sometimes greed exacts a heavy price.
-Perhaps in the future you’ll think twice about the source of your profit.
+Perhaps in the future you’ll think twice about the source of your profits.

 ---

-You’ll see that dirty money destroys more men than it saves.
+You’ll see dirty money destroys more men than it saves.

 ---

 ## WATCHMAN: